-Startup Readiness: Validation, Frameworks & Tools
+Startup Readiness: Validation, Framework & Tools

 Stop guessing.
 Start measuring.
 Moving from "good idea" to "ready for execution" through research-backed strategy.